MapsRail TravelTransport

 Amsterdam has a number of railway lines and train stations operated by the Dutch national rail company NS (Nederlandse Spoorwegen).

-The main hub of the city is Amsterdam Central (Amsterdam Centraal) station on the northern edge of the city centre – here you will also find trams, buses, ferries and the metro.
+The main hub of the city is Amsterdam Central station (Amsterdam Centraal) on the northern edge of the city centre – here you will also find trams, buses, ferries and the metro.

 Our exclusive map below details the basic rail and train station network around Amsterdam – which could be useful if you are not familiar with the city.
-For more detailed info on the stations themselves see Train stations in Amsterdam

 Amsterdam Rail Network map by AmsterdamTips.com